HCL-TECH-SOFTWARE/dx-compose-doc/docs/deploy_dx/install/kubernetes_deployment/preparation/mandatory_tasks/prepare_configure_networking.md

 Refer to the HCL DX Compose 9.5 `values.yaml` detail for all possible applications that can be configured.

-## HAProxy Custom Headers
+## HAProxy custom headers

-The HCL Digital Experience 9.5 Helm Chart allows you to configure custom HTTP headers in the HAProxy configuration.
+The HCL DX 9.5 Helm chart allows you to configure custom HTTP headers in the HAProxy configuration.
 You can both add new headers and remove existing headers from responses generated by HAProxy.

-### Adding Custom Headers
+### Adding custom headers

 You can add custom HTTP headers to all responses from HAProxy using the `customHeader` property.
 This is useful for implementing security best practices or adding specific information to responses.

 Each header entry supports the following properties:

-- **name**: The name of the HTTP header to be added
+- `name`: The name of the HTTP header to be added
-- **value**: The value that should be set for the header
+- `value`: The value that should be set for the header

-Example configuration in your `custom-values.yaml`:
+Example configuration in your `custom-values.yaml` file:

 ```yaml
 networking: